lutianzhou001/neo3fura/docs/guide/quick-start.md

 # Quick Start

-### Send a request refer to neo rpc doc
+### Send a request with Neo RPC API

-Neofura supports all neo rpc requests from [https://docs.neo.org/docs/zh-cn/reference/rpc/latest-version/api.html](https://docs.neo.org/docs/zh-cn/reference/rpc/latest-version/api.html).
-You can easily test it with Postman or any programming language you like.
+Neofura supports all [Neo RPC APIs](https://docs.neo.org/docs/zh-cn/reference/rpc/latest-version/api.html).
+You can easily test them with Postman or any programming language you like.

 Neofura mainnet url:` https://neofura.ngd.network`